soft hair is the sound of connan mockasin and sam dust - ten years ago

-Sam: I think the more records you release, the more you realize that it's a lot better to wait and do the record in the right way than to put pressure and make compromises in order to meet a deadline.
+Sam: I think the more records you release, the more you realise that it's a lot better to wait and do the record in the right way than to put pressure and make compromises in order to meet a deadline.
 And in the end, we wrote this record for ourselves.
 Even when it was finished we were happy just playing it to a few friends.

 Connan: It was actually our friends who pressured us to release it in the end!

 Is it true that the concept of the album originated as a project about a pair of lizard people?

 Sam: Ooh, you've got some inside knowledge there.

 Connan: It's really damn hard to explain, that's the problem…

 Sam: Yeah, it makes it sound like we're trying to make a Disney movie with talking lizards and stuff but we're not.
 They're actually not strictly lizards, they're more like mutant hybrid people with a scaly quality.
 The name Soft Hair is linked to that, in that the lizard people that we had in mind would not have many hairs on their heads, they'd have just a few soft hairs and they'd really prize them highly; they're really competitive about the quality of their few strands of hair.